nmagee/wp-configurator/README.md

 Details
 =======
 Here's what happens in this script:
 - It asks for a "simple" name for your site, such as to be used in a directory name.
-Use no spaces in this name, such as "bilbobaggins".
+Use no spaces in this name, such as `bilbobaggins`.
+(Max 12 chars)
-- It prompts you for a domain to be used with the site, such as "bilbobaggins.org", etc., as well as any ServerAlias names, such as *.bilbobaggins.* or such.
+- It prompts you for a domain to be used with the site, such as `bilbobaggins.org`, etc., as well as any ServerAlias names, such as `bilbobaggins` or such.
 - It also asks for the appropriate DB server address, superuser, and password.
-- The script then creates a new subdirectory in your base directory ("/home" in many cases).
+- The script then creates a new subdirectory in your base directory (`/home` in many cases).
 - It grabs a fresh copy of the WP source files from WordPress.com and unpacks them.
 - It removes a few unnecessary files, creates an uploads directory and chmods it properly.
 - It then creates an Apache config file and symbolically links it in sites-enabled.
 It also restarts the Apache2 daemon.